 Tuition Grant Program FAQ

-Find answers to the most common questions regarding the Tuition Grant Program or view a complete list of FAQ.
+Find answers to the most common questions regarding the Tuition Grant Program.

 You are eligible once you have completed five years of continuing benefits-eligible service.
 If you are unsure if you are eligible or not, submit a HelpSU and we can review your record.

 You should submit your application on or after your 5-year anniversary date, even if it is mid-term.
 We accept applications throughout the academic year.

 Yes.
 If your FTE is 100%, then you will receive 100% of the maximum benefit amount.
 If your FTE is less than 100%, like for example 75%, then you will only receive 75% of the maximum benefit amount.